Blog

 In the last several years, a lot of companies have been playing around with blockchain – from small niche startups to giant corporations.
 When it comes to enterprises, blockchain has been met with skepticism, and maybe rightfully so.
 Companies have been hesitant to introduce blockchain to their operations – they risk leaking sensitive data, require sophisticated setup, and require joining a common network, to even yield the first meaningful results.
 Although quite a lot of privacy and user experience advancements, blockchain is still a hard sell to the enterprise.

 The Baseline Protocol is an open-source initiative that combines the power of cryptography, peer-to-peer networking, and DLT in order to allow enterprises to deliver secure and private business processes at a low cost.
+The protocol is maintained by an active community, supported by organizations like OASIS and the Enterprise Ethereum Alliance, reflecting the collaborative nature of the initiative.
 The devil is in the details though, so in this article, we will clear out the following aspects of The Baseline Protocol:

 What is The Baseline Protocol